sfomuseum/flamework/README.md

 ### FrankenPHP

 There is still-experimental work to run the `flamework` application provided by this repository under a [FrankenPHP server](https://frankenphp.dev/).
-There is an example `Caddyfile` configuration file in [caddy/Caddyfile](caddy/Caddyfile).
-(Under the hood the `FrankenPHP` application is using the [Caddy webserver](https://caddyserver.com/).
+Under the hood the `FrankenPHP` application is using the [Caddy webserver](https://caddyserver.com/) and there is an example `Caddyfile` configuration file in [caddy/Caddyfile](caddy/Caddyfile).

-The details of [installing FrankenPHP](https://github.com/dunglas/frankenphp?tab=readme-ov-file#getting-started) are outside the scope of this document but once you have you can Flamework by running:
+The details of [installing FrankenPHP](https://github.com/dunglas/frankenphp?tab=readme-ov-file#getting-started) are outside the scope of this document but once you have you can test Flamework by running:

 ```
 $> frankenphp run --config caddy/Caddyfile
 ```

-_In May 2025, the PHP Foundation announced that it would [officially support the FrankenPHP project](https://thephp.foundation/blog/2025/05/15/frankenphp/).
+_In May 2025, the PHP Foundation announced that it would [officially support the FrankenPHP project](https://thephp.foundation/blog/2025/05/15/frankenphp/)._

 ### Docker